 - 6 ½ cups green pea 900 g

 - 3 ½ tbsp flour

 - ½ tsp salt

-- Start by siautéing the green peas in the vegetable oil over medium heat covered, until almost tender.
-This takes between 5-10 minutes depending on the type of the vegetable.
+- Sautée the green peas in vegetable oil over medium heat until almost tender.
+This takes between 5-10 minutes depending on the type of your green peas.

 - Add chopped parsley, salt, sugar and flour, and let it cook for another minute.